testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/update-elements.md

    4. Class Name
    5. Accessibility ID

-You can select any of these options for identifier type.
+You can select any of these options for element type.
- * **Enter Value**: Here, the value should correspond to the identifier type selected.
+ * **Enter Value**: Here, the value should correspond to the element type selected.
 This is also an editable field.

 6. Click on the ‘Update’ button to finalize the changes.